rebaz94/macro_kit/doc/compute_macro.md

 ### File Dependencies

-String entries in `deps` are treated as file dependencies when they contain a path separator (`/`); strings without `/` are rejected with a warning.
-The content hash of each tracked file is part of the rebuild decision, so editing the file invalidates the variable on the next generation pass—including an explicit rebuild via `macro rebuild`:
+String entries in `deps` are treated as **file dependencies** when they contain a path separator (`/`); strings without `/` are rejected with a warning. **Any change to a tracked file's content re-generates the compute macro**: the file's content hash is part of the variable's combined hash, so editing the file invalidates the cached value and forces re-execution on the next generation pass—including an explicit rebuild via `macro rebuild`:

 ```dart